Mayer Lehman: Career and life in the United States

 Mayer Lehman supported the Southern cause during the American Civil War.
 Mayer was listed as the owner of seven slaves ("three males and four females ranging in age from 5 to 50") in the U.S. Census of 1860.
 In 1864, the Governor of Alabama, Thomas H. Watts, appointed Mayer as a Commissioner to visit and look after the interests of Alabama Confederate soldiers being held as prisoners of war in the North.
 Other offers of public position were made to him but he declined.

 In 1855, his brother Henry died from yellow fever while travelling in New Orleans.
 In 1867, Mayer and Emanuel moved the company's headquarters to New York City, leaving their New Orleans cotton operation (renamed Lehman, Newgass & Co) in the hands of their brother-in-law Benjamin Newgass (father of British war hero Harold Newgass).
 They eventually built their New York operation into an important American investment bank, which was in operation until its September 2008 collapse.

 Mayer Lehman was one of the organizers of the New York Cotton Exchange, the oldest commodities exchange in New York City, and served as its director.
 Mayer Lehman concentrated on the railroad, land, industrial and mining enterprises of the business.
 He served as the director of The Hamilton Bank, The American Cotton Oil Company, The Union Oil Company of Providence, Rhode Island, and The N.K.
 Fairbank Company of Chicago.

 Philanthropy

 Mayer Lehman took an active interest in philanthropic work and was a trustee of Temple Emanu-El as well as a generous giver to the Mount Sinai Hospital in New York City.

 He was also a member of the Harmonie Club.

 Personal life

 In 1858, Mayer Lehman married Babetta Newgass, the daughter of Isaac Newgass.
 Her sister, Esther, was married to banker Isaias W. Hellman.
-Together they had eight children of which seven survived childhood:
+Together they had eight children; seven survived childhood: